summereasy/excalidraw-app/README.md

 - 💾 `Cmd+S` to save directly back to the original file
 - 🎨 Light/Dark/System theme support
 - 🌐 English & 简体中文 UI (toggle in topbar)
-- 📱 Install as PWA and double-click `.excalidraw` files to open them natively
+- 📱 Optional: install as PWA to double-click `.excalidraw` files to open them natively

 ## Installation & Usage

-### Recommended: Docker + PWA (smoothest experience)
+### Recommended: Docker

-This is the recommended way for daily use.
-Just two steps:

-**Step 1: Start a local server with Docker**
+The simplest way to get started.
+Start a local server, open a folder, and all your `.excalidraw` files are right there in the sidebar.

 ```bash
 docker pull ghcr.io/summereasy/excalidraw-app:latest